ZerksisMistry/Project_GPT-3.5_LLM/README.md

 ### 🌟 Features

-- 🖋 **Prompt-Based Interactions:**  <p align="justify"> The code encompasses distinct use-cases for zero-shot, one-shot, and few-shot prompting, exhibiting the vast scope of GPT-3.5 interactions.
+- 🖋 **Prompt-Based Interactions:**  <p align="justify"> The code encompasses distinct use-cases for zero-shot, one-shot, and few-shot prompting, exhibiting the vast scope of GPT-3.5 LLM interactions.
 It also includes interactive features for the user to continue the conversation with their follow-up prompts or end the conversation. </p>

 - 🎮  **Interactive Gameplay Demonstrations:** <p align="justify"> Engage with the LLM in strategic and logical games like Tic-Tac-Toe, Connect-Four, and Chess, observing its gameplay strategies and decision-making. </p>